-From working on the floor of the New York State Assembly to helping with hurricane recovery efforts in Puerto Rico, Julissa Santana ’20 is graduating from SUNY Potsdam with unrivaled hands-on experiences.
+From working on the floor of the New York State Assembly to helping with hurricane recovery efforts in Puerto Rico, Julissa Santana ’20 graduated from SUNY Potsdam with unrivaled hands-on experiences.

 When she was just 13 years old, Santana left her home in the Dominican Republic for a completely new beginning in New York City.
 She enrolled in an international high school in Brooklyn focused on improving students’ English language skills and adapting to a new culture.
 “It had a curriculum specifically for students with less than five years in the country.
 We all struggled together, and we made it through.
 I had a great support system,” Santana said.

 She found a similar atmosphere of encouragement at SUNY Potsdam.
 “I like that it was far from home.
-I also like the fact that SUNY Potsdam looks at prospective students as a whole, and not just their numbers.” -Julissa Santana
+I also like the fact that SUNY Potsdam looks at prospective students as a whole, and not just their numbers,” Santana said.

 She immediately got involved with clubs and organizations on campus, starting with Emerging Leaders, a program focused on leadership development.
 That was a springboard for her success as a resident assistant and involvement with other clubs and organizations including the wilderness education program.
 “I started to appreciate the outdoors and nature.
 I love kayaking.
 I love hiking,” Santana said.